hotosm/fmtm/README.md

 In the wake of the 2010 Haiti earthquake, seeing a similar coordination challenge with mapping affected areas, OSM volunteers developed the Tasking Manager, which allowed mapping volunteers around the world to support building an open-source map of areas without map data.
 Now with over 500,000 volunteer mappers, the Tasking Manager is a go-to resource for volunteers to contribute to the development of OSM.

 HOT is already in the early stages of developing the Field Mapping Tasking Manager (FMTM), but we now need to accelerate this effort and provide a working version for use as soon as possible to the OSM Turkey community and on-the-ground data collectors.
-We are asking for your developer conttributions: calling for 4 developers to work with us on this for 2 weeks See [contributor guidance](https://github.com/hotosm/fmtm/wiki/Contribution) for more detail.
+We are asking for your developer contributions: calling for 4 developers to work with us on this for 2 weeks See [contributor guidance](https://github.com/hotosm/fmtm/wiki/Contribution) for more detail.

 # How to contribute